 Recognize the contradictions between surveillance and security, with one undermining the other.

-Note that Public confidence in the privacy of personal data has been shaken by a) the increasing use of personal data by commercial enterprises to maximise business revenues, with limited control available to individual users over their own information; and b) recent revelations concerning the extent of mass surveillance of personal data and communications, including internet use, by government agencies.
+Note that Public confidence in the privacy of personal data has been shaken by a) the increasing use of personal data by commercial enterprises to maximize business revenues, with limited control available to individual users over their own information; and b) recent revelations concerning the extent of mass surveillance of personal data and communications, including internet use, by government agencies.
 These two factors threaten public confidence in ICTs and especially the internet, and could in particular inhibit the use of cloud computing.
-They also raise the risk of data becoming available to criminal organisations and so increase the vulnerability of electronic commerce.
+They also raise the risk of data becoming available to criminal and so increase the vulnerability of electronic commerce.

 Concern about the importance of data privacy and data protection, resulting from changes in the capabilities of technology, the depth and intrusiveness of analysis of data now undertaken by commercial businesses, and recent revelations concerning surveillance by governments.
 These are likely to be exacerbated by the spread of cloud computing and the advent of the internet of things.
 Public confidence in ICTs and the internet depends on data privacy and data protection, which should be given greater emphasis in this Action Line.